-- Report any concerns about the conduct of any member of staff, volunteer, or other adult to Ruth Claydon or Nicky Welland (Managers) immediately. - If an allegation is made against one or more of the Managers/Owners, the concerns need to be raised with a different manager/owner as soon as possible.
-If not available, then the LADO and Ofsted should be contacted directly. - Once an allegation has been received by the Manager/Owner they will contact the LADO and Ofsted (as part of their mandatory duty) on 0300123 1650 option 3 LADO or Email: LADO@surreycc.gov.uk immediately and before taking any action or investigation. - Following consultation with the LADO inform the parents of the allegation unless there is a good reason not to.
+- Report any concerns about the conduct of any member of staff, volunteer, contractor or other adult to Ruth Claydon or Nicky Welland (managers) immediately. - If an allegation is made against the manager/directors, the concerns need to be raised with a different manager/director as soon as possible.
+If not available, then the LADO and Ofsted should be contacted directly. - Once an allegation has been received by the manager/director they will contact the LADO and Ofsted (as part of their mandatory duty) on 0300123 1650 option 3 LADO or Email: LADO@surreycc.gov.uk immediately and before taking any action or investigation. - Following consultation with the LADO inform the parents of the allegation unless there is a good reason not to.